Garlic Pizza

 How to make garlic pizza

 • If you own a pizza stone, bake the pizza on that instead of a baking sheet or dish.
-The stone cooks the crust more evenly and gives them crisp sides.
-No pizza stone?
-No worry.
+The stone cooks the crust more evenly and gives it crisp sides.

 Frequently asked questions